akras14/alexkras.com/posts/2016/stalk-mark/post.md

 1;Mark, I love you
 ```

-I've saved all intersection in the edges.cvs file, that had the following format:
+I've saved all intersection in the edges.csv file, that had the following format:

 ```csv
 Source;Target;Weight;Type